 to the rear.

-is behind the trading post, viewable on ranger-led tours staged every hour if required.
+The thick-walled Hubbell Home is behind the trading post, viewable on ranger-led tours staged every hour if required.
 These visit most of the rooms, starting with the main hallway, filled with an exotic mix of artefacts such as baskets (many of which are fixed to the ceiling), family portraits, black and white photographs, books, and elk/bison heads.
 Bedrooms along each side are roped off but may be viewed through the doorways; one is especially revered because President Theodore Roosevelt slept there on two occasions.
 The rooms are rather gloomy due to low lighting and curtained windows, necessary to help preserve their historic contents.
 All items are original except for the rugs on the floor, as the previous coverings were very worn.
 The tour proceeds through a small courtyard garden, the dining room and kitchen, then outside to the gardens and an exterior bread oven.